Edo State Polytechnic: Background

 The Webometrics Ranking of World Universities ranked Edo State Polytechnic as second best polytechnic and the 54th best tertiary institution in Nigeria in 2017.

 The school had its first convocation ceremony in November, 2018 after over 16 years of existence.

+In the school environment they have a Computer Center and Institute Digital Com crystal solution and iUni Crystal Global owned by Femi Praise Moyin.